-- Encourage residents/families to ask questions to create a comfortable open environment for discussion. - Create a climate for residents and families to do most of the talking. - Explore residents' understanding of their health status including their diagnoses, treatments, and prognosis. - Inquire about residents' personal values and wishes concerning care options if their medical condition worsens. - Explore residents' fears and worries about the future of their health. - Use an inclusive approach and ask residents what you need to know about them to provide them the best care possible. - Validate to residents/families that their concerns are real and normal; this can help people feel listened to. - In discussing prognosis, use imaginary "future scenarios" to discuss a worsening trajectory that residents/families may experience. - Do not use medical jargon, instead use plain language. - Avoid providing false reassurance but use empathic statements and therapeutic silence to respond to residents' emotions. - Avoid allowing your own values and preferences to guide the discussion; instead, work to understand those of the resident and family. - Make conversations about serious illness a team effort involving all members of the healthcare team. - Develop a personalized serious illness care plan for each resident based on what is important to them.
+- Encourage residents/families to ask questions to create a comfortable open environment for discussion. - Create a listening conversation and let the residents/families speak 50% of the time. - Explore residents' understanding of their health status including their diagnoses, treatments, and prognosis. - Inquire about residents' personal values and wishes concerning care options if their medical condition worsens. - Explore residents' fears and worries about the future of their health. - Use an inclusive approach and ask residents what you need to know about them to provide them the best care possible. - Validate to residents/families that their concerns are real and normal; this can help people feel listened to. - In discussing prognosis, use imaginary "future scenarios" to discuss a worsening trajectory that residents/families may experience. - Do not use medical jargons, instead use plain language. - Avoid providing false reassurance but use empathic statements and therapeutic silence to respond to residents' emotions. - Avoid your own values and preferences from guiding your discussion with residents. - Make conversations about serious illness a team effort involving all members of the healthcare team. - Develop a personalized serious illness care plan for each resident based on what is important to them.